Jswears/recipes-app/recipes-frontend/README.md

   You can find your local IP address by running `ipconfig` on Windows or `ifconfig` on macOS/Linux.
 Use the IPv4 address.
   You also should remove or comment out the `API_URL` variable.

-- **If fetching fails it uses mockData**:
-  If the application fails to fetch data from the backend, it will automatically switch to using the mock data.

 - **Default local backend port**:
   The default local backend port is `3000`.
 - **Running on iOS**: